leegengyu/OverTheWire-Bandit/README.md

 1) Documentation of my methods and thought process as I solve the Bandit level challenges from OverTheWire wargames.
 2) Revision guide based on the key takeaways from solving each challenge.

+Each level of the walkthrough guide summarises the:
-Level Goal
+1) Level Goal (taken verbatim from <insert link to OverTheWire page>)
-Key Takeaways
+2) Key Takeaways
-Alternatives
+3) Alternatives (if any)
-Misconception
+4) Common misconceptions (if any)

 # Walkthrough Guide
 Bandit Level 0 → Level 1
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game. bandit0 - readme - boJ9jbbUNNfktd78OOpsqOltutMc3MY1
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+* Key Takeaways: learning how to log into a server using SSH from a command-line terminal. bandit0 - readme - boJ9jbbUNNfktd78OOpsqOltutMc3MY1

 Bandit Level 1 → Level 2